skuid/skuid-labs/experiments/pages/dependentNormalPageConverter/README.md

 ## Caveats

-- When converting from a _child page_ to a _normal page_, all components are placed into the page based on the order they appear.
+- When converting from a _dependent page_ to a _normal page_, all components are placed into the page based on the order they appear.
 If you use page regions as grids, you'll need to recreate those.
-- When converting from a  _normal page_ to a _child page_, all components are placed into the **the first page region available**.
+- When converting from a  _normal page_ to a _dependent page_, all components are placed into the **the first page region available**.
-- If you reference a principal page's resources in a child page and convert that child page to a normal page, it'll mess up.
+- If you reference a principal page's resources in a dependent page and convert that dependent page to a normal page, it'll mess up.
 - If you make edits to the Skuid NLX page, you will be prompted to enter sample metadata for the merge variables used in the model conditions.
 The following sample values will work:
     - apiVersion:v2
     - search: page